srdtrk/local-ibc-wasmd-env-setup-guide/Readme.md

 ### Build the IBC Contracts

+Compiled versions of these contracts are in the `./contract_binaries/` directory if you want to skip this step.
 Now, we will build the query receiver contract.
 In an appropriate directory, run the following command:

 ```bash
 git clone https://github.com/JakeHartnell/cw-ibc-queries.git